Combat Mission: Combat Mission: Shock Force 2

 Combat Mission: Shock Force 2 (CM:SF2) released on August 31, 2020.
 The game updates the original Shock Force to the current Game Engine 4, dramatically improving on the original game's graphics, 3D models, environmental features, UI, UX, AI scripting and Game Editor.
 It also adds additional game features developed for Black Sea and Final Blitzkrieg.

 Modules: CM:SF2 saw the re-release of all three modules from the original Shock Force (Marines, British Forces and NATO) with most of the 3D models rebuilt, reskinned, and reintegrated into brand new TO&E coding.
 All original scenarios and campaign games (from the base game and additional modules) are included, updated and generally improved to Game Engine 4 level.

 Shock Force 2 stays within the previous Shock Force's fictional 2008 timeframe and storyline and does not extend that story and strategic context beyond the hypothetical 2008 situation.
-(Note: Syrian Civil War: Combat Mission: Shock Force 2 does not feature, describe or allude to the contemporary civil war in Syria.
+(Note: Syrian Civil War: Combat Mission: Shock Force 2 does not feature, describe or allude to the former civil war in Syria.
 It simply updates and upgrades Shock Force's in-game content, mechanics and game features to Game Engine 4.
 The original game was released 4 years before the Syrian Civil War began.
 CM:SF2 does not simulate the post-2011 Syrian civil war in any way whatsoever.)

-Upgrades: Battlefront.com, in an unusual move for the developers, provided inexpensive upgrades for owners of the original Shock Force game.
-This is being done to show genuine appreciation of the very strong player community that has built up around CM:SF.
+Upgrades: Battlefront.com provided players who had the original Shock Force with inexpensive upgrades, as a show of appreciation.

 Combat Mission: Cold War

 Combat Mission: Cold War was released on 16 November 2021.
 The game features a fictional war between NATO and Soviet Warsaw Pact, between 1979 and 1982.
 An expansion, entitled British Army of the Rhine was announced in 2023, slated to be the last release on the CM2 engine.
+The DLC released on 25th September 2025.